tomexiskandar/bintang/README.rst

 Common Functions
 ----------------

-We are going to provide some functions that can be used most of the time when working with Bintang objects.
+We are going to provide some functions that may be needed most of the time when working with Bintang objects.

 Read Excel